Identifying Sources of Neck Pain

 neck pain

-Here at Lakeside Laser, our lower laser technicians are well equipped to thoroughly assess and conservatively manage different types of neck pain.
-We utilise a number of different treatment techniques and provide longer appointments to ensure you are receiving the best care possible tailored to your specific low level laser needs.
-If you have any queries or would like to book an appointment, you can call us on 9300 0095, or book online at www.lakesidelaser.com.au
+Here at Lakeside Laser, our experienced low level laser technician, Dr Linda Schiller, is well equipped to thoroughly assess and conservatively manage various types of neck pain.
+We offer longer appointment times and use a range of evidence-based treatment techniques to ensure you receive personalised care tailored to your specific needs.

 Reference